jassics/security-study-plan/genai-security-study-plan.md

 - [ ] **Regulatory Questions**
   - How does the EU AI Act impact LLM deployments?
   - What are the key components of NIST AI RMF?
+  - What is ISO/IEC 42001:2023 and when would you pursue certification against it?
+  - How do the India AI Governance Guidelines differ in approach from the EU AI Act?
   - How would you implement AI governance in an organization?
   - What metrics would you use to measure AI security posture?